Episode 383

 About your host

-Profile picture for Byrene Haney
+Profile picture for B. Keith Haney

-I am Byrene Haney, the Assistant to the President of Iowa District West for Missions, Human Care, and Stewardship.
+I am B. Keith Haney, the Assistant to the President of Iowa District West for Missions, Human Care, and Stewardship.
 Drawn to Western Iowa by its inspiring mission opportunities, I dedicate myself to helping churches connect with the unconnected and disengaged in their communities.
 As a loving husband, father, and grandfather, I strive to create authentic spaces for conversation through my podcast and blog.